EDITO-Infra/edito-workshops-presentations/docs/source/presentations/using_datalab_slidedeck.md

 backgroundPosition: center
 footer: '![Funded by the European Union](../static/images/footer-banner.png)'
 title: Using EDITO Datalab
-description: A Complete Guide for Marine Researchers
+description: 15-Minute Tutorial for Marine Researchers
 class: lead
 ---

 # 🌊 Using EDITO Datalab

-## A Complete Guide for Marine Researchers
+## 15-Minute Tutorial for Marine Researchers

-From RStudio to Jupyter to VSCode - Everything you need to know
+**From finding services to running analysis - everything you need to know!**

 **Presented by Samuel Fooks**
 _Flanders Marine Institute (VLIZ)_

-**For all the PDFs and code, check out the workshop [GitHub repository](https://github.com/EDITO-Infra/edito-workshops-presentations)**
+**For all the code and examples, check out the workshop [GitHub repository](https://github.com/EDITO-Infra/edito-workshops-presentations)**

 ---

-# 🎯 What We'll Cover
+# 🎯 What We'll Cover (15 minutes!)

-✅ **RStudio Service** - Statistical analysis and visualization
+✅ **Find Services** - Navigate to datalab.dive.edito.eu
+✅ **Configure & Launch** - Choose RStudio, Jupyter, or VSCode
-✅ **Jupyter Service** - Machine learning and data exploration
+✅ **Run Analysis** - STAC search, Parquet reading, Zarr data
-✅ **VSCode Service** - Larger projects and multi-language development
-✅ **Personal Storage** - Secure, persistent data management
+✅ **Personal Storage** - Connect, upload, and manage your data
-✅ **ARCO Data** - Analysis Ready Cloud Optimized formats
-✅ **Marine Data Examples** - Real-world applications
+✅ **Live Demos** - See it all in action!

-Perfect for researchers with limited cloud/digital systems knowledge!
+Perfect for researchers who want to get started quickly! 🚀

 ---